Table of contents

 Sure, you can still comply with regulations while using traditional solutions, or just your good old pen and paper.
 But it’s simply easier with an app.

-Switching to digital attendance and payroll management is not as expensive or complicated as you might think, or as at might have been when you last checked.
-You (probably) don’t need to purchase complex biometric attendance systems, or even computerized punch clocks.
-In fact, you need not look further than the mobile phone in your hand.
+Switching to digital attendance and payroll management is not as expensive or complicated as you might think, or as it might have been when you last checked.